Neuroptera fast facts

 There are around 1600 species of lacewing in the world, and 43 British species (14 green, and 29 brown).
 They can vary quite a lot in size, from a wingspan of 1 - 5 cm.

 Lacewings eat huge numbers of greenfly and other small insects, so should be considered the gardener's friend.
 In the U.S. and Egypt lacewings are used commercially to control pests in the cotton crop.
 They are mainly nocturnal and are preyed on by bats, but to help them avoid the echolocation ultrasound clicks of bats they have ultrasound sensors in their wings.

 Many lacewings emit pheromones as sexual attractants.

-The lacewing above right and the larva on the right belong to the family Chrysopidae often called Golden eyes.
+The lacewing above and the larva below belong to the family Chrysopidae often called Golden eyes.
 There are 20 species in the UK, and about 1200 world wide, making this the second largest family in the Neuroptera.
 They all have prominent metallic-looking eyes as adults.
 Adults often enter buildings to hibernate over winter.
 Just leave them to sleep the winter away, and in the spring they will fly outside. they have ears located at the base of their forewings which are sensitive to the sonar clicks bats use to detect prey.
 Wing length ranges from 6 - 35mm.
 The antennae of the adults are long and filiform (thread-like)

 Some are used in biological control as they eat huge numbers of aphids and plant lice.
 It has been reported that a lacewing larva can eat 300 - 400 aphids before pupating into an adult.